 2. Not taking advantage of a crisis situation: missing the opportunity

 Every challenge is an opportunity.
 An opportunity to prove your value.
 If you miss the opportunity that the crisis creates, you will miss all the reactive value that you could have brought to your company.
 It is a good way to stand out from your competition and be different.

 3. Only focusing on physical experience, forgetting about digital experience

 Stores are forced to close, we grant you: it isn’t convenient.
-But don’t focus only on physical experience, there exist the other open door: the digital world.
+But don’t focus only on physical experience, there exists the other open doors: the digital world.
 E-commerce platforms are a good solution to continue selling products and extend the experience you offer.
 You can also think about updating your service and experience to be more efficient online.

 4. Thinking crisis is the new standard

 The crisis is only a period, not a definitive situation.
 You first have to adapt, but there is an after, and you will have to adapt again!